bahbbc/bahbbc.github.io/_posts/2014-6-14-A-little-LaTeX.md

 ---

 LaTex is a free software and it works on Linux, Mac OS and Windows :stuck_out_tongue:.
-When I used LaTeX offline I liked the MiKTeX distribution (http://miktex.org/).
+When I used LaTeX offline I liked the [MiKTeX distribution](http://miktex.org/).
 It comes with a graphic interface called TeXworks.
 This only works for windows (I hadn't met the light yet at that time)

 <div style="text-align:center"><img src="/images/ruindows.gif" width="300" height="200"></div>